COPYBEAST | Luis Lozano

 Denis Diderot bought a robe and went broke.

-Alex Mill ran a three-wave sequence around their Spring Collection — and the moves are worth studying closely.
+Alex Mill ran a three-wave sequence around their Spring Collection that's worth studying closely.

 Before the collection even dropped, Alex Mill sent a teaser.
 No product.
 No link to buy.
 Just anticipation.
 This is desire being channeled before there’s anything to sell — and it means the launch email lands in an inbox that’s already warm.